Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - It lets you do everything you normally can on the Internet

-- You can communicate and store or send data and
+- You can communicate and store or send data with complete security and privacy

 - Network services are automatically made available at the lowest price possible